By Allison Parrish. Part of Computational Approaches to Narrative.

 The first parameter of the macro is the name of the passage you want to include; the second parameter is the name of an HTML tag to wrap the output of the passage in.
 (This is important for adding CSS styles to included passages!)

-You may have noticed the spot in the passage editor where you can enter “tags.”
+You may have noticed the spot in the passage editor where you can

-then you can use that categorization in order to apply particular behaviors to
+different categories, and then you can use that categorization in order

-a subset of your passages.
-This is especially useful when you’re writing code
+to apply particular behaviors to a subset of your passages.
+This is

-that will potentially run in the context of many different passages, like
+the context of many different passages, like passages that you

 into many other passages.